-'Ridiculous'- Grant Robertson slams Wellington Water over fluoride failure
+'Ridiculous': Robertson lashes Wellington Water over fluoride failure

 The Deputy Prime Minister in his capacity as Wellington Central MP told Newstalk ZB's Mike Hosking the situation was ridiculous.

-"I just cannot fathom what's gone on there and Wellington Water have a lot of explaining to do, not only about the lack of fluoride, but the incorrect statement they made about how long it's been since it's been in the water."
+"I just cannot fathom what's gone on there, and Wellington Water have a lot of explaining to do, not only about the lack of fluoride, but the incorrect statement they made about how long it's been since it's been in the water."

-Robertson said this was one of many examples around the country which made the case for the Government's Three Waters reforms.
+Robertson said this was one of many examples around the country that made the case for the Government's Three Waters reforms.

-An independent inquiry has been launched into the failure, led by Doug Martin of Martin Jenkins.
+An independent inquiry, led by Doug Martin of Martin Jenkins, has been launched into the failure

 This was after fresh revelations emerged yesterday that Upper Hutt, Porirua and Wellington City have not been supplied with fluoridated water since last year without residents being told.